redhat-openshift-ecosystem/operator-pipelines/docs/README.md

 We would love to see your Operator added to this collection.
 We currently use automated vetting via continuous integration plus manual review to curate a list of high-quality, well-documented Operators.
 If you are new to Kubernetes Operators start [here](https://sdk.operatorframework.io/build/).

-If you have an existing Operator read our contribution guidelines on how to [open a PR](contributing-via-pr.md).
+If you have an existing Operator read our contribution guidelines on how to [open a PR](users/contributing-via-pr.md).
 Then the community operator pipeline will be triggered to test your Operator and merge a Pull Request.

+## Remove Your Operator

+Before you begin, ensure the operator is [FBC-enabled](users/operator-ci-yaml.md#fbc-mode) to support the removal process.
+You can choose to either remove the entire operator or remove it from specific catalog version(s).

+### Remove the Entire Operator from the Catalog

+To remove the operator completely from the catalog:

+- Delete the your operator directory from the `operators/` folder.
+- Remove all catalog files related to your operator from the `catalogs/` directory.
+- Open a **single** pull request that includes these changes.
+Follow our contribution guidelines on how to [open a PR](users/contributing-via-pr.md).

+For reference, here’s an [example PR](https://github.com/Allda/community-operators-pipeline-preprod/pull/11/files) demonstrating these steps.

+### Remove the Operator from Specific Catalog Version(s)

+To remove the operator from particular catalog version(s):

+- In the `catalogs/` directory, delete the your operator related catalog file from the targeted catalog version(s).
+- In the `operators/<target_operator_name>/Makefile`, remove the targeted catalog versions.
+- In `operators/<target_operator_name>/catalog-templates/`, delete the catalog file(s) for the targeted catalog version(s).
+- Open a **single** pull request that includes all of the necessary changes.
+Follow our contribution guidelines on how to [open a PR](users/contributing-via-pr.md).

+Here is an [example PR](https://github.com/Allda/community-operators-pipeline-preprod/pull/9/files) that shows how to perform the above steps.

 ## Contributing Guide